-Reading and Leeds 2022: Arctic Monkeys, Dave and Megan thee Stallion to headline
+Reading and Leeds 2022: Arctic Monkeys, Dave and Megan Thee Stallion to headline

 The three-day event will take place over the Bank Holiday weekend from 26 to 28 August.

-Other big names on the line-up include Halsey, Bring Me the Horizon, Joy Crookes, Bastille, Wolf Alice, Little Simz and PinkPantheress.
+Other big names on the line-up include Halsey, Bring Me The Horizon, Joy Crookes, Bastille, Wolf Alice, Little Simz and PinkPantheress.

 The Reading Festival will be held at Little John's Farm and the Leeds event at Bramham Park.